rweyrauch/AoSSimulator/README.md

 ## Future Plans

 1. Windows, Android and iOS ports.
-2. Proper GUI wrapper.
+2. Improve look and feel Gtk GUI wrapper.
-3. More units and more abilities.
+3. Additional units and more abilities.
 4. Improve simulation to include spells, prayers and other buffs/de-buffs.
 5. Implement per-model positioning and pile in movement.
 6. More statistics and data collection.